DEGREE PROGRAM AND GENERAL EDUCATION ADMISSIONS

 The Bachelor of Science in Nursing (BSN) degree completion program is designed for registered nurses with a previous associate degree or diploma, and current, unrestricted RN licensure, who wish to obtain a Bachelor’s degree in the professional field of nursing.
 This RN-BSN program includes coursework and behavioral objectives that focus on the development of the nurse's role as a global practitioner, researcher, and leader.

-Thank you for applying to Mission College of Health Sciences (MCHS).
-Please review the following information, and then proceed to application below.
+Thank you for your interest in Mission University.
+Please review the following information, and then proceed to the brief application below.
 Applications are reviewed based on a completed application for all programs, plus:

 For the Bachelor of Science Degree in Nursing (BSN)